Eric Esch: Film

-Butterbean appeared in the film Jackass: The Movie, in a public stunt: an arranged fight with Johnny Knoxville in a department store.
-After the fight began, Knoxville fell, got up, was asked by Butterbean to hit him at least once.
+Esch appeared in the film Jackass: The Movie, in a public stunt: an arranged fight with Johnny Knoxville in a department store.
+After the fight began, Knoxville fell, got up, was asked by Esch to hit him at least once.
 Knoxville did so, was easily knocked to the floor by Esch, and received several stitches in his head after the encounter (the camera appears to show Knoxville snoring, but Knoxville stated in an interview with Vanity Fair that he was actually trying to swallow his tongue as a result of being knocked out).
-After waking up, a groggy Knoxville jokingly asked if Butterbean survived the fight.
+After waking up, a groggy Knoxville jokingly asked if Esch was okay.
 Knoxville stated that Esch is actually quite friendly outside of the ring, despite his fearsome ringside demeanor.

-Butterbean also appeared in the film Chairman of the Board as the Museum Security Guard with the "chia hair", a fact that is pointed out on the DVD commentary by the film's star Scott "Carrot Top" Thompson.
+Esch also appeared in the film Chairman of the Board as the Museum Security Guard with the "chia hair", a fact that is pointed out on the DVD commentary by the film's star Scott "Carrot Top" Thompson.

 Television

-Butterbean appeared on Adult Swim's Squidbillies, where he sang the national anthem, finally beating up a fan for not taking off his hat.
+Esch appeared on Adult Swim's Squidbillies, where he sang the national anthem, finally beating up a fan for not taking off his hat.

-Butterbean appeared on CMT's Hulk Hogan's Celebrity Championship Wrestling television show, on Team Beefcake.
+Esch appeared on CMT's Hulk Hogan's Celebrity Championship Wrestling television show, on Team Beefcake.

-Butterbean was referenced on NBC's Parenthood (2010).
+Esch was referenced on NBC's Parenthood (2010).
 The episode, which aired on October 5, 2010, was titled "Date Night".

-In June 2013, Butterbean was interviewed in Australia on Fox Sports programme, Monday Nights with Matty Johns.
+In June 2013, Esch was interviewed in Australia on Fox Sports programme, Monday Nights with Matty Johns.

-Butterbean appeared on TruTV's Friends of the People in a sketch as "Dr. Butterbean", using his sweet science boxing skills as an anesthesiologist.
+Esch appeared on TruTV's Friends of the People in a sketch as "Dr. Butterbean", using his sweet science boxing skills as an anesthesiologist.
 The Season 2 Episode 7 was called "Great White Haters"..

-On September 22, 2022, Butterbean will appear on an episode of Celebrity Family Feud titled "The Cast of Jackass", as part of the Tremaine family, competing against the Knoxville family.
+On September 22, 2022, Esch appeared on an episode of Celebrity Family Feud titled "The Cast of Jackass", as part of the Tremaine family, competing against the Knoxville family.

+On January 2, 2024, Esch joined the cast of Moonshiners on the Discovery Channel, helping moonshiner Josh Owens recover after a motorcycle accident.

 Radio

-On July 16, 2005, Butterbean fought Dieter of Rover's Morning Glory, in downtown Cleveland, Ohio, in a bout billed as "War on the Shore".
+On July 16, 2005, Esch fought Dieter of Rover's Morning Glory, in downtown Cleveland, Ohio, in a bout billed as "War on the Shore".

 Video games

-Butterbean was featured on the cover of, and was the final boss character in, the EA Sports game Toughman Contest, released in 1995 for the Sega Genesis and Sega 32X.
+Esch was featured on the cover of, and was the final boss character in, the EA Sports game Toughman Contest, released in 1995 for the Sega Genesis and Sega 32X.
 He also appeared as a playable character in all of the EA Sports boxing video games in the Knockout Kings series.
 In the 2007 PC game The Witcher, the main character can challenge a tavern fistfighter (with a body structure similar to that of Esch) by the name of Butter Bean during the second chapter of the game.
-Butterbean is a playable fighter in EA's fifth installment of the Fight Night series Fight Night Champion.
+Esch is a playable fighter in EA's fifth installment of the Fight Night series Fight Night Champion.
+Esch was added as a playable fighter to the game Undisputed as part of downloadable content on 2 April 2025.